DuongNT1204/Nuance/docs/validators.md

 - **Open Port**: Default 10000 (configurable)
 - **Firewall Rules**: Allow inbound TCP connections on your submission server port

+## API Requirements

+To participate as a validator, you will need access to two external APIs:
+- **Datura API Key**
+  Required for scoring and validation tasks.
+Validators can request an API key directly from the subnet developers (Nuance team).
+Please contact us if you need one.
+- **Chutes API Key**
+  Required for model inference services after the sunset of Subnet 19.
+Validators must register for an API key at [https://chutes.ai/](https://chutes.ai/).

+You will configure both keys later in your `.env` file.

 ## Setup Instructions
 To set up a validator node on the Nuance Subnet, follow these steps: